-The Florentine ban on “Naibbe” and the treatise by Johannes von Rheinfelden on cards are the first official evidence of card playing in the West.
-As with the game of dice, attempts were made to stop the card game with money stakes.
+The Florentine ban on "Naibbe" and the treatise by Johannes von Rheinfelden on cards are considered the first official evidence of card playing in the West.
+As with the game of dice, attempts were made to stop the card game by using money.
 But over time, the laws relaxed, which increased the variety of card games.
-First, regionally different decks emerged, of which the French sheet with clubs or clubs, hearts, spades and diamonds, the Spanish-Italian sheet with sticks, coins, goblets and swords, and the German sheet with acorns, hearts, bells and leaves prevailed.
+First, regionally different decks emerged, of which the French deck with clubs or clubs, hearts, spades and diamonds, the Spanish-Italian deck with batons, coins, cups and swords, and the German deck with acorns, hearts, bells and leaves prevailed.
 Second, France became the European center of the card game.
-Many variants were developed here and introduced to other countries in the 17th century, which still exist today in the form of the original or in a modified form.
-In the 20th century, the increasing popularity of board games created new forms that combined cards and the board game.
+Many variants were developed here and introduced to other countries in the 17th century, which still exist today in the original or in modified form.
+In the 20th century, the increasing popularity of board games gave rise to new forms that combined cards and the board game.

 Dice games - an age-old form of entertainment